loning/universe/10_framework_application.md

 - Entropy minimization processing mechanisms
 - Knowledge optimization storage structures

-### 2. Practical Application of Observer Dimensions
+### II.
+Practical Application of Observer Dimensions

-The concept of observer dimensions in Quantum-Classical Dualism is transformed into the processing capability and efficiency of the system in the framework:
+The concept of observer dimensions is transformed into the processing capability and efficiency of the system in the framework:

 $$
 \text{System Dimension} = k \cdot \frac{I_{\text{Effective Knowledge}}}{S_{\text{System Entropy}}}